Wendy Wilson

 Wendy Wilson (born October 16, 1969) is an American singer and television personality who is a member of the pop trio Wilson Phillips.
-She co-founded Wilson Phillips with her older sister, Carnie, and childhood friend Chynna Phillips when they were in their teens.
+She co-founded Wilson Phillips with her older sister, Carnie, and childhood friend Chynna Phillips in 1989.
 Wilson Phillips released two albums in 1990 and 1992 before splitting up.
 Wendy and Carnie released a Christmas album together in 1993, and an album called The Wilsons in 1997, with their formerly estranged father, Brian.

 In 2004, Wendy reunited with Carnie and Phillips for a third Wilson Phillips album, California.
 In 2012, the reunited Wilson Phillips released the album Dedicated, which comprised covers of songs by The Beach Boys and The Mamas & the Papas.
 In June 2012, Wendy joined her sister Carnie and other members of the Beach Boys' families to form the vocal group, California Saga, which performed at the intermission during the homecoming Hollywood Bowl show of the Beach Boys' 50th anniversary tour.

 Family

 Born in Los Angeles, Wendy Wilson is the second daughter of Beach Boys founder Brian Wilson and his first wife Marilyn.
-Her mother is of Jewish heritage, while her father is of Dutch, Scottish, English, German, Irish, and Swedish ancestry.
+Her mother is of Jewish heritage, while her father was of Dutch, Scottish, English, German, Irish, and Swedish ancestry.

 Wilson married record producer/sound engineer Daniel Knutson on May 24, 2002, in the rose garden of the Ritz-Carlton in Marina Del Rey.
-They have four sons: Leo Evan Knutson (b.
-September 14, 2003), Beau Alexander Knutson (b.
-September 23, 2004), and twins, Will Hunter and Jesse Miles Knutson (b.
-August 17, 2007).
+They have sons born in 2003 and 2004, and twin sons born in 2007.